wso2/docs-choreo-dev/en/docs/observability/perform-root-cause-analysis.md

 ![Fluctuations in diagnostic data](../assets/img/observability/second-bin.png){.cInlineImage-full}

 In this example, the logs indicate a higher occurrence of `error while connecting to the hr-service`.
-Although there are other errors also displayed, those error counts are comparatively much lower.
+Although there another error is also displayed, its error count is comparatively much lower (i.e., it has occured only 810 times whereas the `error while connecting to the hr-service` has occurred 1608 times).

 In the same example, if you further analyze the sample diagnostic data, you can identify the connectivity error as the most common error.
-In such error timestamps, you can also see an increase in the throughput and a drop in latency.

 Based on this, you can conclude that the root cause of the anomalous throughput and latencies is the connectivity issue.